raydelvecchio/lazytorch/README.md

 # The `Tensor` class
 * Abstraction on top of the `Value` class
+* Each entry in a `Tensor` is itself a `Value`
+    * This means, when we perform tensor operations, each invidual `Value` tracks its own gradients!
-* Currently supports 2D matrices (so can do dense layers now)!!
+* Currently supports 2D matrices
     * Can support single values as a `Tensor` via `Tensor([[0]])`: this represents a tensor with a single value 0 contained in it
 * Add and Subtract methods for both `Tensor` -> `Tensor` and `Tensor` -> scalar
 * Division method for `Tensor` / scalar element-wise division
 * Multiplication method for both matrix multiplication and element-wise multiplication, automatically detected
 * Everything has autograd, with the gradients for all downstream `Tensor`s calculated with the `.backprop()` method
-* Can get a matrix of equivalent size of a Tensor's gradients after some computation with the `.gradient()` function (useful for gradient updates)
+* Can get a `Tensor` of equivalent size of a `Tensor`'s gradients after some computation with the `.gradient()` function (useful for gradient updates)
 * `.zero()` method will zero out all the gradients of a given Tensor
 * Lack of `no_grad` functionality means if you're training a model, you must call the build-int `.zero()` method many times per gradient update to avoid many unnecessary accumulations

+# Testing and Playing
+You can play around and test different functionalities of both the `Value` and `Tensor` classes in the `/test` folder.

 # `/examples/nn.py`: A ***fully trained*** neural network with LazyTorch!
 * In `nn.py`, I trained a neural network that can approximate any polynomial function, using the code in this repo